 Are Signing Time videos available digitally?

 Yes!
-Videos, songs and ebooks are available in our Digital Shop.
+Videos, songs, flashcards and ebooks are available at My Signing Time.

 Is Signing Time available on television?